 Moreover, if there is no room to accommodate future growth within the Whitebelt, it will simply go elsewhere.
-If people want to pursue reasonable housing options and have affordability constraints, they will keep looking outside of the urban area, on the other side of the Greenbelt.
+If people want to pursue reasonable housing options and have hamilton chamber of commerce your voice in business affordability constraints, they will keep looking outside of the urban area, on the other side of the Greenbelt.
 This is the urban sprawl that the Greenbelt was intended to prevent.
-But, by not allowing development within the existing Whitebelt areas, Greenbelt lands become the alternatives.
+But, by not allowing development within the existing Whitebelt areas, areas outside the Greenbelt lands become the alternative.